 Every musician on stage ...was inspired ... an amazing range and depth of mood which was absolutely exhilarating.
 His tone was incredible and his sense of phrasing and voicing would surely have pleased Bach.

 Carrettín holds Bachelor and Master of Music degrees from Rice University Shepherd School of Music, a Master of Music degree from University of Illinois at Urbana-Champaign, and a Professional Studies Certificate from the National University of Music in Bucharest, Romania.
 He served on the faculty at University of St. Thomas as Orchestra Director, Sam Houston State University as Director of Orchestral Studies, the University of Colorado at Boulder as interim Director of Early Music Ensembles and later as guest Music Director of Eklund Opera’s production of Händel’s Ariodante.
 His primary mentors in violin, viola and period styles include Kenneth Goldsmith and Sergiu Luca, and in ensemble conducting, Dumitru Goia.

-Carrettín begins his eighth year as Music Director of Boulder Bach Festival, and in that capacity is founder of the BBF’s ensemble-in-residence, COmpass REsonance.
-His latest recording in collaboration with pianist Mina Gajić, "Balkan Dances and Tango Nuevo" is set for release in 2021, on the Sono Luminus label.
+Carrettín begins his ninth year as Music Director of Boulder Bach Festival, and in that capacity is founder of the BBF’s ensemble-in-residence, COmpass REsonance.
+His latest recording in collaboration with pianist Mina Gajić, "Balkan Dances and Tango Nuevo" is set for release in the first quarter of 2022 on the Sono Luminus label.